WICG/turtledove/FLEDGE.md

 *   adMetadata: Arbitrary metadata provided by the buyer.
 *   bid: A numerical bid value.
 *   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`.
 *   trustedScoringSignals: A value retrieved from a real-time trusted server chosen by the seller and reflecting the seller's opinion of this particular creative, as further described in [3.1 Fetching Real-Time Data from a Trusted Server](#31-fetching-real-time-data-from-a-trusted-server) below.
-(In the case of [ads composed of multiple pieces](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces) this should instead be some collection of values, structure TBD.)
+This is used when the server is same-origin to the seller; crossOriginTrustedSignals is used otherwise.
+*   Like trustedScoringSignals, but used when the server is cross-origin to the seller script.
+The value is an object that has as a key the trusted server's origin, e.g. `"https://example.org"`, and as value an object in format trustedScoringSignals uses.
+    See [3.1.1 Cross-Origin Trusted Server Signals](#311-cross-origin-trusted-signal) for more details.
 *   browserSignals: An object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify:
     ```
     { 'topWindowHostname': 'www.example-publisher.com',